HTTP Headers

 const headers = new Headers(pageContext.headers)

-All values are merged, and you can get the list of values as an array (string[]
+All values are merged.
+You can get the list of values as an array (string[]

 ):